ravendb/bootcamp/src/unit2/lesson5/README.md

-# Unit 2, Lesson 5 - The powerful `LoadDocument` server-side function
+# Unit 2, Lesson 5 - The Powerful `LoadDocument` Server-Side Function

-Hello and welcome to lesson 5.

 It's time to learn about one of the most tricky features of RavenDB: The server-side `LoadDocument` function.